robn/Prometheus-Tiny/README.md

     [ 0.005, 0.01, 0.025, 0.05, 0.075, 0.1, 0.25, 0.5, 0.75, 1.0, 2.5, 5.0, 7.5, 10 ]

+## enum\_set

+    $prom->enum_set($name, $value, { labels }, [timestamp])

+Set an enum value for the named metric.
+The labels hashref is optiona.
+The timestamp is optional.

+You should declare your metric beforehand, using the `enum` key to set the label to use for the enum value, and the `enum_values` key to list the possible values for the enum.

 ## declare

     $prom->declare($name, help => $help, type => $type, buckets => [...])